Azure/Microsoft-Defender-for-Cloud/Storage Automation AV/README.md

         dotnet publish <csproj-file-location> -c Release -o <out-path>
         ```

-    *  ScanHttpServer Code - the folder is zipped and uploaded, the build take place inside the VM as part of the VMInit.ps1 script using this command:
+    *  ScanHttpServer Code - build, zipped and uploaded using this command:

         ```powershell
-        dotnet publish -c Release -o $RunPath
+        dotnet publish -c Release -o <csproj-file-location>
         ```

-    * The folder must contain the ScanHttpServer.csproj file, runLoop.ps1 script and every other file needed to build the project.
+    * The zip file must contain the ScanHttpServer binary files and runLoop.ps1 script to run the server on the VM.

-    * Script Parameters:
+    * Build and Deploy Script Parameters:
         * sourceCodeStorageAccountName - Storage account name to store the source code, must be public access enabled.
         * sourceCodeContainerName - Container name to store the source code, can be new or existing, if already exists must be with public access.
         * subscriptionID - Storage account to scan subscription ID.